kontur-contests/icfpc2019-tech-kontur-ru/README.md

 [pipeline](./pipeline/) code was used to store/retrieve solutions from MongoDB and use an "online checker" provided by organizers via Selenium WebDriver.

+[parallelepiped](./parallelepiped.py) is a dirty CLI tool that runs many solvers in parallel on a multicore machine.

 **Visualisation.** [visualizer](./visualizer/) contains a modified version of the "online visualizer" provided by organizers.
 Its obfuscated ScalaJS code was reverse-engineered and altered to implement features required to efficiently debug our solutions: loading tasks and solutions by their ids (bypassing the file selection dialog), step-by-step execution, time travel, etc.

 A web [dashboard](./dashboard/) was used to monitor the progress of solution computation and compare the performance of different task solvers.